BUTR/MnB2-Bannerlord-CommunityPatch/README.md

 ## Building

+This repo should be placed under the Modules folder in your Bannerlord installation, and it will build out-of-the-box.
 Just open the \*.sln in Visual Studio and build normally.

-You will probably need to change the variable MnB2BannerlordBinDir in the \*.csproj file to the `bin\Win64_Shipping_Client` folder under your bannerlord installation.
-If editing the file directly the standard location is `C:\Program Files (x86)\Steam\steamapps\common\Mount &amp; Blade II Bannerlord\bin\Win64_Shipping_Client`
+The default location for Bannerlord is `C:\Program Files (x86)\Steam\steamapps\common\Mount & Blade II Bannerlord`.

 ## Credits
 ##### Contributors